+The techniques of using DRGs as a tool for describing and measuring case mix are now being put into effect and have gone some way to meeting the requirement for a routine measure of case mix.
+Considerably more work and experience is required, however, in order to develop DRGs as a robust tool and to gain experience and confidence in carrying out analyses with them.
 Since a case mix analysis is only a marginal extra cost in processing expensively collected data, not to use some method of case mix measurement is potentially very wasteful.
 DRGs offer benefits in combining classifications of both diagnosis and procedures, as well as including, where necessary, additional patient variables.
 No other system of case mix is now as available or as widely validated as the DRG technique.
 It would appear to be the logical line to develop.

 - 1 Griffiths D A T. Inequalities and management in the NHS.
 The Hospital, 67, 1971: 229-233. - 2 Forster D P. Mortality morbidity and resource allocation.
-Lancet, I, 1977: 997- - 3 Akehurst R L and Johnson K W. Cross boundary flows of patients.
+Lancet, I, 1977: 997-998. - 3 Akehurst R L and Johnson K W. Cross boundary flows of patients.
 Hospital and Health Services Review, 76, 1980: 334-336. - 4 House of Commons.
 Committee of Public Accounts.
 Seventeenth report.
 Financial control and accountability in the National Health Service.
-London, HMSO, 1081 - 5 Department of Health and Social Security.
+London, HMSO, 1981. - 5 Department of Health and Social Security.
 Performance indicators for the National Health Service.
 London, DHSS, 1984. - 6 Department of Health and Social Security.
 Steering Group on Health Services Information.
 First report.
 London, HMSO, 1982.

 - 7 Jackson F. Making it happen.
 British Journal of Health Care Computing.
 3, 2, 1986: 13-15. - 8 Wickings H I, Coles J M, Flux R and Howard L. Review of clinical budgeting and costing experiments.
 British Medical Journal, 286, 1983: 575-578. - 9 Horn S D, Sharkey P D and Bertram D A. Measuring severity of illness: homogeneous case mix groups.
-Medical Care, 21, 1983: 14-31. - 10 Worthman L G and Cretin S. Review of the literature on diagnosis related groups.
-Rand Note, October 1986. - 11 Thomas J W, Ashcraft M L F and Zimmerman J. An evaluation of alternative severity of illness measures for use by university hospitals.
-School for Public Health, University of Michigan, December 1986. - 12 Butts M S and Williams D R R. Accuracy of hospital activity analysis data.
-British Medical Journal, 285, 1982: 506-507. - 13 Sanderson H, Craig M. Winyard G and Bevan G. Using diagnosis related groups in the NHS.
-Community Medicine, 8, 1986, 1986: 37-47. - 14 Calore K A. Patient management categories and disease staging.
-Can they improve DRGs?
-The Centre for Health Economics Research, Waltham, Massachusetts, December 1985.
+Medical Care, 21, 1983: 14-31. - 10 Butts M S and Williams D R R. Accuracy of hospital activity analysis data.
+British Medical Journal, 285, 1982: 506-507. - 11 Sanderson H, Craig M, Winyard G and Bevan G. Using diagnosis related groups in the NHS.
+Community Medicine, 8, 1986: 37-47.